 ESFPs should try to express themselves logically and honor their commitments with ESTJs.

-ESTJs and ESFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+ESTJ and ESFP types can encourage and motivate each other in their personal and professional lives.

 ESTJs can motivate ESFPs by sharing appreciation for their contributions and positive attitude.